Prodrivers/inventorygui-api-bukkit/README.md

 # InventoryGUIAPI
 Advanced Minecraft GUI Library/API, built on top of Bukkit.

+This is forked version with substantial API changes and transparent support for native Bedrock forms through Geyser's Floodgate 2.0.

+A backward-compatible fork, with upgrades for latest versions of Spigot (post-flattening), Java and Gradle, is available in the `legacy` branch.

 # Usage
 This API is available on a Maven repository.